dayoonsuh/dayoonsuh.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I will join AI & Media Lab as a research intern this summer.
+I will join AI & Media Lab at Sungkyunkwan University in Korea as a research intern this summer.